Pre Tax vs Post Tax Deductions

 Section 125 Cafeteria Plans: The Legal Framework

 Most employer-sponsored pre-tax benefits are administered through what the IRS calls a "Section 125 Cafeteria Plan" — named after the tax code section that authorizes them.
-The analogy to a cafeteria is deliberate: employees choose from a menu of benefit options.
+The cafeteria analogy is intentional: employees choose from a menu of benefit options.

 What Section 125 Allows: